Sale/Transfer of Business

 - ESOP (employee stock ownership plan): ESOPs are used to: (i) create a market for your business ownership, (ii) motivate and reward employees by letting them participate in the company’s success, and (iii) to take advantage of tax incentives.
 This is a very complex area of the tax law, which in many cases requires the help of an expert in the area.
 If necessary, I can help you find the right person to help.

 - Strategic Purchaser: This is the next most desirable purchaser, because the purchase will likely generate synergistic results for the purchaser (meaning 1 + 1 = 3).
 Because the return to the purchaser will be greater than for a non-synergistic purchaser, the strategic purchaser will be willing to pay a higher price for your business than a non-strategic purchaser.
-Again, I can help you: (i) think through and seek out possible strategic purchasers; (ii) negotiate the deal; (iii) prepare the transaction documents; and (iv) afterwards, play a round of golf with you to celebrate!
+Again, as a Grand Rapids small business attorney and former business executive, I can help you: (i) think through and seek out possible strategic purchasers; (ii) negotiate the deal; (iii) prepare the transaction documents; and (iv) afterwards, play a round of golf with you to celebrate!